Digital-Preservation-Finland/dpres-siptools/README.rst

     for creating ADDML metadata for csv files.

 create_audiomd
-    for creating AudioMD metadata for WAV files.
+    for creating AudioMD metadata for audio files.

+create_videomd
+    for creating VideoMD metadata for video files.

 compile_structmap
     for creating structural map in mets.xml.